Manual Test Data Generation: The manual test data creation covers all the essential test cases carefully. It is a straightforward approach to create test data. Different type of test data is used to test several scenarios such as valid/invalid test data, null test data and performance test data. Whe

-Testing process deals with large amounts of data and the data it involves describes the test conditions and represents the medium through which tester influences the software.
+The testing process deals with large amounts of data and the data it involves describes the test conditions and represents the medium through which the tester influences the software.
 Test data is the most pivotal part of functional testing.
-One needs to have the complete understanding about the definition of test data and its importance before jumping onto the test case creation.
+One needs to have the complete understanding of the definition of test data and its importance before jumping onto the test case creation.

-Depending upon the testing environment, one needs to create "Test Data" most of the times or atleast identifying a suitable test data for your test cases.
-Usually test data is created in synchronization with the test case it is considered to be used for.
+Depending upon the testing environment, one needs to create "Test Data" most of the time or at least identifying suitable test data for your test cases.
+Usually, test data is created in synchronization with the test case it is considered to be used for.
 Test Data can be generated manually, mass copy of data from production to testing environment or from client systems, automated test data generation tools.

 Typically test data generation should be done before beginning the test execution as it gets difficult to perform test data management.
-A lot of testing environments require pre-steps or test environment configurations for creating test data which is very time consuming.
-If test data generation is performed being in test execution phase then testing deadline may exceed.
+A lot of testing environments require pre-steps or test environment configurations for creating test data which is very time-consuming.
+If test data generation is performed being in the test execution phase then the testing deadline may exceed.
 Test data management techniques have several approaches and must be used depending upon the scenario.
 Following are the possible strategies:

 Some of the demerits of manual test data generation should not be overlooked.
 Manual entry of test data is a time-consuming process.
-More number of resources are required in order to add the required data.
+Resources are required in order to add the required data.

-High cost of automation tools is responsible for minimal use of automation inspite of increased availability of updated technology.
-Also, it takes a lot of efforts to understand the system with specific frameworks.
+The high cost of automation tools is responsible for minimal use of automation in spite of the increased availability of updated technology.
+Also, it takes a lot of effort to understand the system with specific frameworks.
 Therefore, automation requires skilled resources which leads to the hiring of new ones or training of the older ones.
-In both the cases, it increases the company's cost.
+In both cases, it increases the company's cost.

-Although back-end data injection approach is quite simple but it could be disastrous if not implemented correctly.
-To understand the flow within the system, domain expertise is pivotal to prevent data related issues.
+Although the back-end data injection approach is quite simple it could be disastrous if not implemented correctly.
+To understand the flow within the system, domain expertise is pivotal to prevent data-related issues.